© WILEY-VCH Verlag GmbH & Co. KGaA, Weinheim

 To ensure discoverability of an article when published, authors should take care when drafting their Abstract and deciding on the wording of their Title.

 For Full Papers and Communications, the Abstract should describe the motivation for the work, the methods applied, the key results, and the conclusions drawn.
 The Abstract for other contribution types should summarize the topic under discussion, the main findings and arguments, and place the article into context.
-Abstracts for Full Papers, Communications, Reviews and Minireviews should be approximately 1000 characters (excl. spaces) in length.
+Abstracts for Full Papers, Communications, Reviews and Minireviews should be a maximum 1000 characters (excl. spaces, no references) in length.
 In all cases, when you write the Abstract, please keep the following aspects in mind:

-3) The abstract must stand alone and should contain neither hints to graphical elements or tables in the paper nor to references, etc., as the abstract will be found and read independently.
+c) The abstract must stand alone and should contain neither allusions to graphical elements or tables in the paper nor to references, etc., as the abstract will be found and read independently.
 Furthermore, bold-face compound numbers, while permitted, must be defined to allow the reader to mentally visualize the compound structure being discussed.

-For all types of contribution, a graphical Table of Contents entry is included in both EarlyView and in the final Issue.
+For all types of contributions, a graphical Table of Contents entry is included in both EarlyView and in the final Issue.
 A short text for the Table of Contents should be included upon submission.
 This text should be about six lines (approximately 350 characters excl. spaces) in length and formulated to arouse curiosity.
 Repetition or paraphrasing of the title and presentation of experimental details should be avoided.
-In addition, a color graphic to accompany the text should also be provided; the use of color in the Table of Contents is free of charge and strongly encouraged.
-Pictures should be kept small (5 × 5.5 cm) with minimum detail.
-We advise restricting the use of text in the graphic and avoiding large complicated schemes.
+In addition, a simple color graphic to accompany the text should also be provided; the use of color in the Table of Contents is free of charge and strongly encouraged.
+Pictures should be kept small (5.5×5.0 cm or 11.0×2.5 cm) with minimum detail.
+Please restrict the use of text in the graphic and avoid large complicated schemes.

-Suggestions for the Front and Back cover pictures (180 mm wide×170 mm high) with an explanatory text (Front, ~600 characters; Back, ~350 characters) beginning with "The front/back cover picture shows..." are welcome.
+Suggestions for the cover pictures (18 cm wide × 17 cm high) with an explanatory text (maximum 500 characters excl. spaces) beginning with "The cover picture shows..." are welcome.
+For previous examples please see our (cover gallery.
 The cover pictures are chosen by the Editor shortly before an issue is to be published.
 As this offer provides the research of the authors with an increased visibility, we do ask for a fee to be paid by the author.
 Details are provided upon selection of the cover pictures.

 Regular mail: ChemPlusChem, Postfach 101161, 69451 Weinheim, Germany